Kalkidanalemaye/Bikesharing_/citibike_analysis.md

 ### NYC Citi Bike Analysis

 Firstly, in order to implement the Citi Bike business in Des Moines it is important to understand the business structure in New York City.
 I use Citi bike data for the month of August 2019 to display the information in regards to bike usage.
-According to the viti bike data the number of records is 2,344,224.
+According to the citi bike data the number of records is 2,344,224.
 This number symbolizes the total usage of bicycles within the month of August only.

-Secondly, we present the gender breakdown of bicycle usage.
+Secondly, I present the gender breakdown of bicycle usage.
 This is an important factor to understand which demography to focus on.
-In this case males use the Citi Bike program more than females and the unknown category.
+In this case males use the Citi Bike program more often than females and the unknown category.
 With this data, we can conclude that having higher male percentage in a city would benefit the citi bike program.

 Lastly, we have the average trip duration displayed to show how far the bike users travel.
 For the most part the trip duration is consistent across different ages and it shows that the trip does not last very long.